2020 California Proposition 16: Background

 Affirmative action has its origins in Executive Order 10925, which was issued by President John F. Kennedy and required government contractors to "take affirmative action to ensure that applicants are employed, and employees are treated during employment, without regard to their race, creed, color, or national origin."
 Kennedy's Executive Order was superseded by Executive Order 11246, which was issued by President Lyndon B. Johnson on September 24, 1965, and prohibits federal contractors and federally assisted construction contractors and subcontractors, who do business with the federal government, from discriminating in employment decisions on the basis of race, color, religion, sex, or national origin.
 In 1967, President Johnson amended the order to include gender on the list of attributes.
 Executive Order 11246 also requires federal contractors to take affirmative action to promote the full realization of equal opportunity for women and minorities.
 Since that time, various affirmative action programs have been created in California as well as the broader United States, to both redress disadvantages associated with past and present discrimination as well as ensure public institutions, such as universities, hospitals, and police forces, are more representative (e.g. by race or gender) of the populations they serve.
-On January 21, 2025, President Donald J. Trump issued an executive order entitled "Ending Illegal Discrimination and Restoring Merit-Based Opportunity" which in part revoked Executive Order 11246.
+On January 21, 2025, several years after Proposition 16 was voted down, President Donald J. Trump issued an executive order entitled "Ending Illegal Discrimination and Restoring Merit-Based Opportunity" which in part revoked Executive Order 11246.

 Led by University of California Regent Ward Connerly and endorsed by Governor Pete Wilson, Proposition 209 appeared on the ballot in California as a constitutional amendment on November 5, 1996, and was approved by voters.
 Proposition 209 amended the Constitution of California to prohibit government institutions from "[discriminating] against, or [granting] preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting."
 For these purposes, California's Constitution defines "the state" to include the state, any city, county, public university system, community college district, school district, special district, or any other political subdivision or governmental instrumentality of, or within, the state.

 Since the passage of Proposition 209, there have been several legislative attempts to repeal sections of Proposition 209.
 In 2011, SB 185 would have permitted affirmative action in public higher education, but was ultimately vetoed by Governor Brown citing possible conflicts with Proposition 209.
 In 2014, California Senate Constitutional Amendment No. 5 would have done the similar if passed by voters, but was shelved due to strong opposition.
 Proposition 16 represents the first time a repeal of Proposition 209 has appeared on the ballot.